wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.2.0 =
-* Fixed: Import/Export CSV functionality has been restored
+* Fixed: Import/Export CSV functionality has been restored.
-* Fixed: Fixed an issue with customer profile fields returning Array Array() instead of the profile fields
+* Fixed: Fixed an issue with customer profile fields returning Array Array() instead of the profile fields.

 = 3.1.6 =
 * Updated: Added all available addons to the slider.